WAS - ICN

 • Which airline alliances offer flights from Washington, D.C. to Seoul Incheon Airport?

-SkyTeam is the only airline alliance operating flights between Washington, D.C. and Seoul Incheon Airport.
+oneworld, Star Alliance, and SkyTeam are the airline alliances operating flights between Washington, D.C. and Seoul Incheon Airport, with oneworld being the most commonly used for this route.

 • On which days can I fly direct from Washington, D.C. to Seoul Incheon Airport?